Direct Diffusion Score Preference Optimization via Stepwise Contrastive Policy-Pair Supervision: Method

 \section{Method}

 Our objective is to propose a novel optimization formulation for aligning pretrained diffusion models with desirable generation behavior, such as improved text–to-image alignment or aesthetic quality.
-We first review Direct Preference Optimization (DPO)~\citep{rafailov2023direct} and its extension to diffusion models in \cref{sec:prelim}, which assume access to preference-labeled final samples \((\x_0^w, \x_0^l \mid \vc)\).
-In \cref{sec:method:DDSPO}, we introduce Direct Diffusion Score Preference Optimization (DDSPO), which directly optimizes denoising behavior at each timestep using winning and losing denoising scores sampled from a contrastive policy pair as stepwise supervision. \cref{sec:construct_score} describes a practical method for constructing such score-level preferences by leveraging a frozen pretrained reference model conditioned on perturbed prompts, eliminating the need for explicit labels.
-Finally, \cref{sec:method_prev_work} compares DDSPO with existing diffusion preference-optimization methods, including Diffusion DPO~\citep{Wallace_2024_CVPR}, DSPO~\cite{zhu2025dspo}, and SPO~\cite{liang2025aestheticposttrainingdiffusionmodels}, and discusses their conceptual and methodological differences in how preference signals are defined and utilized.
+We first review Direct Preference Optimization (DPO)~\cite{rafailov2023direct} and its extension to diffusion models in \cref{sec:prelim}, which assume access to preference-labeled final samples \((\x_0^w, \x_0^l \mid \vc)\).
+In \cref{sec:method:DDSPO}, we introduce Direct Diffusion Score Preference Optimization (DDSPO), which directly optimizes denoising behavior at each timestep using winning and losing denoising scores sampled from a contrastive policy pair as stepwise supervision. \cref{sec:construct_score} describes practical ways to instantiate the contrastive policy pair: a Data-Driven Contrastive Policy Pair (DD-CPP), which trains separate winning and losing models on preference-labeled data, and a Training-Free Contrastive Policy Pair (TF-CPP), which constructs stepwise contrastive directions from a pretrained reference model without preference-labeled data, using an original prompt $\vc$ and a semantically degraded variant $\vc^{-}$.
+Finally, \cref{sec:method_prev_work} compares DDSPO with existing diffusion preference-optimization methods, including Diffusion DPO~\cite{Wallace_2024_CVPR}, DSPO~\cite{zhu2025dspo}, and SPO~\cite{liang2025aestheticposttrainingdiffusionmodels}, and discusses their conceptual and methodological differences in how preference signals are defined and utilized.